 Yoga Therapy

-Yoga therapy is a customized one to one practice, developed to address individual needs.
-We work one to one to create the right therapeutic practice to empower you to allieviate symptoms, focus on recovery, or heal from injury.
+In sessions with me, we work together to create the right therapeutic practice to empower you to alleviate symptoms, focus on recovery, or heal from injury.

 Healing is not about fixing the body.
 It’s about coming into a right relationship with it’ — Donna Farhi

-Yoga therapy is a complementary health approach that supports physical, mental, and emotional well-being.
+It is a complementary health approach that supports physical, mental, and emotional well-being.
 It is not a substitute for medical diagnosis or treatment.
-It works well as part of a coordinated care team, alongside physiotherapy, psychotherapy, or nutrition counselling.
-Yoga Therapists can adjust sessions based on the physician’s or psychologist’s clinical observations and goals.
+It works very well as part of a coordinated care team, alongside physiotherapy, psychotherapy, nutrition or counselling.
+Sessions are adjusted as we progress, or in alignment with your GP or psychologist’s clinical observations and goals.

 ‘Therapeutic yoga is not about fixing people - it’s about creating the conditions for deep self-healing.’ — Uma Dinsmore-Tuli